RUTJTYJJ/phoneinfoga/docs/getting-started/install.md

-To install PhoneInfoga, you'll need to download the binary or build the software from its source code.
+To install PhoneInfoga, you'll need to download the binary or build the software from its source code.11a239c4be919463dd0a474ef03ca00b7e11720e27a8edfb495e947fd0a69efa  phoneinfoga_Linux_arm64.tar.gz

 !!! info
     For now, only Linux, MacOS and Windows are supported.
 If you don't see your OS/arch on the [release page on GitHub](https://github.com/sundowndev/phoneinfoga/releases), it means it's not explicitly supported.
 You can build from source by yourself anyway.
 Want your OS to be supported ?
 Please [open an issue on GitHub](https://github.com/sundowndev/phoneinfoga/issues).